dhruvlife/solid_principle_with_api/README.md

 This project serves as an example for learners who want to understand how to implement clean code and software design best practices in a real Flutter application.

+---

 ![image](https://github.com/user-attachments/assets/c070bdf4-d7db-4bb3-96e4-c9235406b4ce)

+---
+flow stands to flutter app :
 ---

 ![image](https://github.com/user-attachments/assets/74b861fc-7862-43f7-b3f2-449385db7a46)